A Guide to Lourmarin: The Prettiest Village in Provence

 Where to Eat in lourmarin

-If you book an Airbnb or a place with a kitchen, I recommend buying food (either at the market or driving to a grocery store) in order to save money, as the restaurants in the region can be pricey.
+If you book an Airbnb or a place with a kitchen, I recommend buying food (either at the Lourmarin market or driving to a grocery store) in order to save money, as the restaurants in the region can be pricey.

 Cafe Gaby Lourmarin: traditional French cafe, good for breakfast, lunch, dinner, a coffee or just enjoying sitting “en terrace”

-Pizzeria Nonni: Delicious Italian restaurant
+Pizzeria Nonni: Delicious Italian restaurant in Lourmarin.

 Restaurant l’Ormeau: Located in the center of the village with curbside seating, good for lunch or dinner.